Lady Emily Lutyens: Life

 In 1910 she joined the Theosophical Society.
-She became a kind of surrogate parent to the young Krishnamurti, brought back from India with his brother by Annie Besant in 1911.
+She became a kind of surrogate parent to the young Jiddu Krishnamurti, brought back from India with his brother by Annie Besant in 1911.
 Appointed by Besant as the English representative of the Order of the Star in the East, Lutyens toured the country lecturing on behalf of theosophy.
 She edited the theosophical journal Herald of the Star, and attracted wealthy converts to theosophy, such as Mabel Dodge.
 In 1916, at the same time as her husband was busy designing an imperial capital at New Delhi, she held meetings for an all-India home rule movement in her drawing-room in London.
 She continued to protect and care for Krishnamurti, to whom she was devoted.
 As a young adult Krishnamurti wrote to her daily from France.
 In the 1920s she toured the world with him, convinced that he was the Messiah.
 In 1925 she founded the League of Motherhood, but by this time theosophy was divided over Krishna's claims.
 She supported Krishnamurti trying to dissolve the Theosophical Society, and in 1930 followed him in resigning from theosophy.

-In her eighties Lutyens published two autobiographical works: A Blessed Girl (1953) was a memoir of her upbringing, and Candles in the Sun (1957) told the story of her theosophical involvement.
+Lutyens published two autobiographical works: A Blessed Girl (1953) was a memoir of her upbringing, and Candles in the Sun (1957) told the story of her theosophical involvement.
 The Birth of Rowland (1956) was a collection of her parents' letters.

+The historian, Brian Harrison, interviewed two of Lutyens' daughters, Elisabeth and Mary, in June 1975 and April 1976 respectively, as part of his Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Elisabeth talks about her mother's relationship with theosophy, her time in India, relationships with other family members, her disapproval of suffragette militancy, and lesbianism in the suffragette movement.
+Mary's interview includes Emily's influence over her brother, Victor Bulwer-Lytton, as regards Home Rule in India.